 We have international programmes of observational, theoretical, laboratory-based and mission-based astronomy research, focusing on all four of the key science questions of European astronomy and aligned with the Science & Technology Facilities Council (STFC) science challenges: Do we understand the extremes of the Universe?
 How do galaxies form and evolve?
 What is the origin and evolution of stars and planets?
 How do we fit in?

-The Astronomy Discipline at the OU is one of five strategic disciplines within the Department of Physical Sciences, which also hosts physics and planetary science research and teaching.
+Astronomy is one of five research disciplines within the School of Physical Sciences, which also hosts physics and planetary science research and teaching.

 - Astronomy is a highly productive, internationally excellent and expanding discipline within the OU, producing typically over 150 research papers a year and financially supported by STFC, the European Commission and other funding bodies.